SATAY-LL/SATAY-jupyter-book/mini_book/docs/documentation_satay.md

 The python version used for creating and testing is Python v3.8.5.

 The order in which to run the programs shouldn't matter as these scripts are all independed of each other except for genomicfeatures_dataframe.py which is sometimes called by other scripts.
-However, most scripts are depending on one or more [python modules](#python-modules), which are all expected to be located in a python_modules folder inside the folder where the python scripts are located (see [github](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/tree/satay_processing/python_scripts) for an example how this is organized).
+However, most scripts are depending on one or more [python modules](#python-modules), which are all expected to be located in a python_modules folder inside the folder where the python scripts are located (see [github](https://github.com/leilaicruz/LaanLab-SATAY-DataAnalysis/tree/master/python_scripts) for an example how this is organized).
-Also many python scripts and modules are depending on [data files](#data-files) stored in a folder called data_files located in the same folder of the python_scripts folder.
+Also, many python scripts and modules are depending on [data files](#data-files) stored in a folder called data_files located in the same folder of the python_scripts folder.
 The input for most scripts and modules are the output files of the processing, see the [Input, Output](#input-output) section.

 This is a typical order which can be used of the scripts described below: